Xiongwei26/LRI-XW/README.md

 [CellChat](https://github.com/sqjin/CellChat),
 [CellComNet](https://github.com/plhhnu/CellComNet),
 [CellEnBoost](https://github.com/plhhnu/CellEnBoost)

+## Basic Tutorial
+See a [Basic tutorial](https://github.com/Xwhut/CellDialog/blob/main/Basic_Tutorial.ipynb) how to Use a Cell-Cell Communication Analysis Computing Framework Based on Ligand Receptor and Single Cell RNA Sequencing Data (CellDialog).
+The tutorial with the test data takes minutes to complete!
+The following is also a brief introduction to usage.
 ## Usage
 * scRNA-seq data: Each column is a normalised gene/protein expression profile of a cell type or an individual cell.
 An example snapshot of the abundance matrix is shown below.
 And the scRNA-seq data was processed by  code/Processing_scRNA-seq_data.py